cerner/terra-core/packages/terra-table/docs/guides/StaticWidthTable.md

-# Terra TableCellGrid - Static Width Columns
+# Terra Table - Static Width Columns

 ## Define Width Array
 The easiest method of synchronizing your Cells and HeaderCells is to first define width prop values by index.